silentorb/marloth-story/books/fairytale/part6.md

 James was lifeless!
 What had she done?
 What had she been thinking?
 But wait, what if he wasn't completely gone?
 She should have checked his pulse.
-No, on second thought, he had probably never had a pulse.
+No, on second thought, he had never had a pulse.

 This was silly!
 He had never really been alive!
 He had only ever been a puppet of the machine!
 And yet, if that was all it was, then why had she wanted to be just like him?
 It suddenly felt so foolish.
-Then the something let go of her and she heard a door close and lock behind her.
+Then the something dragging her let go and she heard a door close and lock behind her.
 Gradually she slipped from her reverie and became aware of her surroundings.
 She was in a wide, dingy room with a low ceiling and a dusty atmosphere.
 It was crammed with tons of forgotten miscellany,